khellste/cheese/README.md

 Usage
 ------
 `ig.Entity` is extended with event handler functions.
 To respond to events, simply override the new functions:
 * `click`.
-Called when this entity is clicked on.
+Called when this entity is clicked.
 * `doubleClick`.
-Called when this entity is double clicked on.
+Called when this entity is double clicked.
 * `mouseEnter`.
 Called when the mouse enters this entity.
 * `mouseLeave`.
 Called when the mouse leaves this entity.

 All of these functions take a `MouseEvent` object as their parameter.
 This object has the form:
 ```javascript
 {